-Saffron Tiger Indian Cuisine Express – Albuquerque, New Mexico
+Saffron Tiger Indian Cuisine Express – Albuquerque, New Mexico (CLOSED)

 Is there anything that screams monotonous, tedious homogeneity louder than the typical food court at any mall in cosmopolitan America?
 “But,” you might argue, “the food court is a paragon of diversity where you can get your fill of pizza, sushi, burgers, cinnamon rolls, sweet and sour mystery meat and a veritable United Nations line-up of ethnic foods all in one place.”
 While that might be true, my argument is that the same boring sameness you find in Albuquerque’s mall food courts can be found at any food court in any mall.
 Only airports have a similarly comparable array of uninspiring food-court-type selections.